codingfogey/fontawesome-bundle/README.md

 To insert a simple icon add `{{ fa_icon( icon name|options ) }}` into your template.

-The parameter can be a `string` containing only the icon name without `fa-` prefix or `JSON` for more customisation.
+The parameter can be a `string` containing only the icon name without `fa-` prefix or `JSON` for more customization.
 The complete set of options is as follows:

     {
         icon:           name of the icon without 'fa-' prefix